stldsa/site/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Welcome to the website for the St Louis chapter of the Democratic Socialists of America!
+Welcome to the codesbas for the St Louis DSA website!
 We hope this guide will make it easy for newcomers to contribute to website features.

 ## Before You Begin